HumanSignal/label-studio/docs/source/guide/stats.md

 type: guide
 order: 413
 meta_title: Data Labeling Statistics
-meta_description: Label Studio Enterprise Documentation about task agreement and annotator consensus for data labeling and machine learning projects.
+meta_description: Label Studio Enterprise documentation about task agreement, annotator consensus, and other data annotation statistics for data labeling and machine learning projects.
 ---

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.